shesek/bcash-instadump/README.md

 Get the unspent bcash outputs for the provided address(es) from the Electrum bcash servers, and print them as CSV (`txid,vout,amount,address` format).

-This will leak information to the Electrum bcash servers (see "*Privacy Concerns*" below).
+This will leak information to the Electrum bcash servers (see "*Privacy Considerations*" below).

 The `--(no)proxy`, `--tor` and `--electrum` options are the same as for `bcash-tx`.